 Getting started with Cloud Volumes ONTAP in Google Cloud Platform Edit on GitHub Request doc changes

-Get started with Cloud Volumes ONTAP in GCP by setting up GCP and then deploying Cloud Manager software from NetApp Cloud Central.
+Get started with Cloud Volumes ONTAP by setting up GCP and then deploying Cloud Manager software from NetApp Cloud Central.

 Cloud Manager must be installed in Google Cloud Platform in order to deploy Cloud Volumes ONTAP in GCP.